aicis/fresco/demos/Readme.md

 =====

 This folder contains various demonstrators which can be used to build and run FRESCO applications.
-We do not provide actual jar files, but rather the scripts and tools needed to create these yourself.
-Standard parameters are included in the scripts.
+Each demonstrator will create a runnable jar and running them is eased with the use of Makefiles.

-Additionally unit tests in each application tests the application itself.
+Additionally unit tests in each application tests the application itself for most demonstrators.